1984 Canadian federal election: Liberals

 Turner's inability to overcome the alleged resentment against Trudeau, combined with his own mistakes, resulted in a debacle for the Liberals.
-They lost over a third of their popular vote from 1980, falling from 44 percent to 28 percent.
+They lost over a third of their popular vote from 1980, falling from 44 per cent to 28 per cent.
 Their seat count fell from 135 at dissolution to 40, a loss of 95 seats—the worst defeat of a sitting government in Canadian history at the time (in terms of percentage of seats lost), and among the worst defeats ever suffered by a governing party in a Westminster system.
 It was the worst performance in their long history at the time; the 40 seats would be their smallest seat count until they won only 34 seats in 2011, when they fell to third place in the seat count for the first time at the national level.
 Eleven members of Turner's cabinet were defeated.

 Despite their hopes of winning more support in the West, the Liberals won only two seats west of Ontario.
 One of those belonged to Turner, who defeated Tory incumbent Bill Clarke in Vancouver Quadra by a fairly solid 3,200-vote margin.
 The other belonged to Lloyd Axworthy, who was re-elected in Winnipeg—Fort Garry by 2,300 votes.

 Particularly shocking was the decimation of the Liberals in Quebec.
 They won only 17 seats, all but four in and around Montreal.
 The province had been the bedrock of Liberal support for almost a century; the 1958 Tory landslide was the only time since the 1896 election that the Liberals had not won the most seats in Quebec.
 They would not win the most seats in the province again until the 2015 election (though they won the province's popular vote in 2000).
 In Ontario, the Liberals won only 14 seats, nearly all of them in Metro Toronto.